awsdocs/amazon-emr-management-guide/doc_source/emr-overview-benefits.md

 Amazon EMR pricing depends on the instance type and number of EC2 instances that you deploy and the region in which you launch your cluster\.
 On\-demand pricing offers low rates, but you can reduce the cost even further by purchasing Reserved Instances or Spot Instances\.
 Spot Instances can offer significant savings—as low as a tenth of on\-demand pricing in some cases\.

 **Note**
 If you use Amazon S3, Amazon Kinesis, or DynamoDB with your EMR cluster, there are additional charges for those services that are billed separately from your Amazon EMR usage\.
-Also, if you install Splunk Hunk or use MapR M5 or M7 distributions on your cluster, there are charges in addition to your Amazon EMR usage\.

 For more information about pricing options and details, see [Amazon EMR Pricing](https://aws.amazon.com//elasticmapreduce/pricing/)\.